uber/prototool/README.md

 ##### `prototool lint`

 Lint your Protobuf files.
 The default rule set follows the Style Guide at [etc/style/uber/uber.proto](etc/style/uber/uber.proto).
 You can add or exclude lint rules in your `prototool.yaml` file.
-The default rule set is "strict", and we are working on having two main sets of rules, as well as refining the Style Guide, in [this issue](https://github.com/uber/prototool/issues/3).
+The default rule set is "strict", and we are working on having two main sets of rules.

 ##### `prototool format`